rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

 **“*Pedestrian Life* cover art” Photo: Jamie Png @d0tpng,**[](https://web.telegram.org/#/im?p=%40anyhowmakeusername)**@anyhowmakeusername**

-But undeniably, *Pedestrian Life* packs much more energy than its predecessor - its powerful arrangements demonstrating a more confident voice from Elliott.
+Undeniably, *Pedestrian Life* packs much more energy than its predecessor - its powerful arrangements demonstrating a more confident voice from Elliott.
 She mentions that with the context of other producers out there, she wanted to be different by not restricting herself to any particular genre or sound.
 Emphasising the precedence of lyrics over a specific sound or brand, she believes that she hasn’t found her signature yet – a good thing to her.

 “Don’t get me wrong, I still want to establish a sonic identity.
-But because they serve the lyrics, I don’t think it needs to sound exactly the same across all my songs,” she notes.
-“With this sort of ‘lyrics-first’ approach I’ve been taking, I suppose a common thread would eventually appear once I've released a couple of songs.”
+But because they serve the lyrics, I don’t think (all my songs) need to sound exactly the same,” she notes.
+“With this sort of ‘lyrics-first’ approach I’ve been taking, I suppose a common thread would eventually appear, once I've released a couple of songs.”

 Elliott further elaborates on some of the things she wants to achieve, moving forward.
-“Everytime I finish a song, I have this fear that I’ll never be able to replicate that sense of personal satisfaction,” she admits, as she explains her struggles in coming to terms with liking what she makes.
+“Every time I finish a song, I have this fear that I’ll never be able to replicate that sense of personal satisfaction,” she admits, as she explains her struggles in coming to terms with liking what she makes.
 “If I don’t like it, how am I supposed to let other people hear it?
 What's the point?
 So there’s this need to prove to myself that writing music that I love is not an ability that I could lose overnight.
 I suppose I can only achieve that by keeping myself at it and writing more.”

 She begins listing some of her dream collabs, which she hopes to be able to have the chance to work with at some point – namedropping Weish of [.gif](https://open.spotify.com/artist/4v3jejyuqIBVx8nKiCSDym?si=r9D8QPwzTFCdw2mtmn307w) and [Charlie Lim](https://open.spotify.com/artist/3FodFdWfVWIiER6Cv6YVVQ?si=087wFftkSjysa8w8obezrg) for their strength as strong storytellers.
-Yet, believing that they would be more inclined to take the lead on lyricism, Elliott isn’t ready to ask them for the chance yet, with her lyrical focus something she’s not ready to cede as of now.
+Yet, believing that they would be more inclined to take the lead on lyricism, Elliott isn’t yet ready to ask them for the chance, with her lyrical focus something she’s not ready to cede as of now.

 \-